FIWARE/tutorials.IoT-Agent/README.md

 Therefore the overall architecture will consist of the following elements:

-* The FIWARE [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/)which will receive requests using [NGSI](http://fiware.github.io/specifications/ngsiv2/latest/)
+* The FIWARE [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) which will receive requests using [NGSI](http://fiware.github.io/specifications/ngsiv2/latest/)
 * The FIWARE [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/) which will receive southbound requests using [NGSI](http://fiware.github.io/specifications/ngsiv2/latest/) and convert them to  [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) commands for the devices
 * The underlying [MongoDB](https://www.mongodb.com/) database :
   + Used by the **Orion Context Broker** to hold context data information such as data entities, subscriptions and registrations